 Office space that is occupied by local newspapers can receive business rate relief of £1,500 for the financial year.
-This was initially due to run for two years from 1 April 2017 but was extended by the Government for an additional year (2019/20).
+This was initially due to run for two years from 1 April 2017 but this has been further extended by the Government for until 31 March 2025.

 If you wish to apply for the above relief please contact the business rates section on 01482 394748.

 In the Autumn Budget 2018 the Government announced a new relief scheme for retail properties that have a rateable value of below £51,000.
 Under the scheme, eligible ratepayers will receive a one third discount off their daily chargeable amount.
 The discount will have effect for 2019-20 and 2020-21.
 State aid rules will apply to the retail discount in the normal way.

 On 27 January 2020, the Financial Secretary to the Treasury made a Written Ministerial Statement announcing that the retail discount will increase from one-third to 50% from 1 April 2020.
 In addition to the eligibility criteria listed below, the following additional premises qualify from 1 April 2020:

 To be eligible for this discount, the retail premises must: